khamdan24/khamdan24.github.io/docs/06-PCB/PCP.md

 ---
 ### PCB
 ## Overview
-I designed a blueprint and printed a PCB for my speaker project.
+I designed a front only blueprint and printed a PCB for my speaker project.
 It came out pretty well, but there was a mistake in the measurements, so it didn’t fit correctly.
 Because of that, I ended up using a breadboard instead.

 ![PCB](PCBs.png)